paldhous/ucb/2018/dataviz/md/class7.md

 ![](./img/class7_3a.jpg)

-This change in your settings will ensure that the contents of your environment are not saved into a generic file that will load eacvh time you open RStudio.
+This change in your settings will ensure that the contents of your environment are not saved into a generic file that will load each time you open RStudio.

 ### Comment your code